-African countries themselves and those that hope to assist them must first and foremost recognize this fact and commit resources and energies to harness the capacity of the African poor for their development.
-It is hoped that the global actors will realize that it is not beneficial to them or to anyone else to continue to play this globalization-game without the poor.
-For globalization to ultimately be beneficial to everyone-the rich and the poor-must all have certain levels of capacity that permit them to effectively participate in the game.
+African countries themselves and those that hope to assist them must first and foremost recognize this fact and commit resources and energies to harnessing the capacity of the African poor for their development.
+It is hoped that the global actors will realize that it is not beneficial to them or to anyone else to play globalization-game without the poor.
+For globalization to ultimately be beneficial to everyone-the rich and the poor-all must have certain levels of capacity that permit them to effectively participate in the game.